Biodiversity, part 1: our impact on biodiversity

 How to define ‘nature’?

-One reason we care about the environmental impacts of our choices is because they affect natural systems.
+One reason we care about the environmental impacts of our choices is that they affect natural systems.
 But how do we quantify this effect, and how do we assess our impact?
-And what do we actually mean with the word ‘nature’?
+And what do we actually mean by the word ‘nature’?

 One way to look at nature is utilitarian: what does it bring us?
 But we can also see nature as having an intrinsic value; something we need to protect, whatever its value.
 Both viewpoints are defendable.

 Natural ecosystems purify the air, help to keep the climate stable and provide an almost infinite range of useful resources.
 If we damage these functions, we will create expensive problems.
 Many so-called ‘natural capital methods’ are based on assessing the economic costs that would occur if nature is damaged.
 We also see this approach in the PEF: land use is expressed in terms of soil organic matter, which relates to the fertility of soils.

 Nature has an intrinsic value